 The “Sacred Water” and “Water Is Life” camps have been in place in northern Florida since last year, and now the Seminole Tribe of North Florida announced the opening of four additional “heartland” resistance and prayer camps on public land along the pipeline’s planned route in Levy County’s Goethe Forest.
 The tribe hopes to encourage Water Protectors to organize direct actions and to observe, document and report any violations they witness.

-Sawgrass Flower, an Indigenous Water Protector, representative of the Seminole tribe of North Florida and liaison for the heartlands camps, told Truthout that while the camps are not on official Native reservations, they have been set up on lands with long histories of Native struggle, such as those around central Florida’s Station Pond and Chunky Pond, sites of the Seminole wars of the 1800s.
+Sawgrass Flower, an Indigenous Water Protector, representative of the Seminole Tribe of North Florida and liaison for the heartland camps, told Truthout that while the camps are not on official Native reservations, they have been set up on lands with long histories of Native struggle, such as those around central Florida’s Station Pond and Chunky Pond, sites of the Seminole wars of the 1800s.

 “We are at the line of what had been the original reservation territory under the original treaties,” Flower said.
 “This is considered Indigenous land, although it’s not current reservation property.”
 She is not discouraged by Trump’s memoranda.